William Henry Perkin: William Perkin High School

 In 2013, the William Perkin Church of England High School opened in Greenford, Middlesex.
 The school is operated by the Twyford Church of England Academies Trust (which also operates Twyford Church of England High School).
 The school is named after William Perkin, and has adopted a mauve uniform and colour scheme, in tribute to his discovery of mauveine.

 Imperial College London

 Since 2007, when Imperial College London gained its own Royal Charter, the Academic dress of Imperial College London features purple across the range of garments to celebrate the work of Perkin.
-In 2015, President of the College, Professor Alice Gast, stated that: "The colour purple symbolises the spirit of endeavour and discovery, and the risk-taking nature that characterises those with an Imperial education and training."
+In 2015, Professor Alice Gast, President of the College, stated: "The colour purple symbolises the spirit of endeavour and discovery, and the risk-taking nature that characterises those with an Imperial education and training."